No Drill Storage Ideas for Renters

 - Hang spray bottles under the sink

-- Create a divider for cutting boards
+- Create a divider for cutting boards or baking sheets

 - Hang lightweight cleaning cloths